HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

    LDO   r2, R%val(r10)
 ```

-will load the left hand side of the 32-bit value "val" into R10 and use the LOD instruction to add the right side part of "val"".
+will load the left hand side of the 32-bit value "val" into R10 and use the LDO instruction to add the right side part of "val"".
 The result is stored in R2.

 <!--------------------------------------------------------------------------------------------------------->